nakDS/nakds/BACKLOG.md

 - Distribute the CSS on mixins to consume with more flexibility.
 Users don´t have to use my naming convention, that can be a real limitation.
 The solution right now is not stable because it doesn´t understand the nesting... maybe better to add a flag to mixinable classes to target?
 - Distribute the fonts in independent files to not to import all off them?
 - Add dist to CDN
-- Gulp tasks to optimize the images to diff screens
-- Add the images for covers to CDN
+- Add the images for covers to CDN.
+How to work with different sizes?
+Use a platform.
+Croudflare?

 ### Technical decisions
 - Decide to repeat the classes or use only the modifier.
 Pros and cons